 FAQs

-Is it the same as gnocchi?
+Q: Is Malloreddus Pasta the same as gnocchi?

 No. It is semolina-based and shaped into small, ridged shells.
 Potato gnocchi are potato-based dumplings with a very different texture.

-Can I find it outside Sardinia?
+Q: Can I find it outside Sardinia?

-Is there a gluten-free?
+Q: Is there a gluten-free option?

 Some makers produce corn or rice-based versions.
 It differs from traditional semolina, but it serves as a good alternative for those with gluten-free needs.